IEDB/arborist/docs/02_installation.md

 * **sqlite3**: The `sqlite3` command-line tool is used for interacting with the local SQLite databases.

 ### Bioinformatics and General Tools
-These tools are primarily used by the `protein` module for sequence alignment and analysis.
 * **NCBI BLAST+**: The `blastp` and `makeblastdb` executables are required.
 Download them from the [NCBI BLAST website](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 * **MMseqs2**: Used for fast, sensitive protein searching.
 Installation instructions are on the [MMseqs2 GitHub page](https://github.com/soedinglab/MMseqs2).
 * **HMMER**: The `hmmscan` tool is used for protein domain analysis.
 You can get it from the [HMMER website](http://eddylab.org/software/hmmer/).